zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

   * MySQL database

 ## Database Setup
-  * Login to you searver (Odin) that has Python3, Biopython, and MySQL database installed
+  * Login to you server (Odin) that has Python3, Bio Python, and MySQL database installed
   * Create a directory to save all the files
     * mkdir chlamydiaProject
     * cd chlamydiaProject